Mark-Malysa/RateMyProf_Sentiment_Analysis_to_Grade_Prediction/README.md

 ### Research Question
 *"Using sentiment analysis, what meaningful insights can be extracted from reviews of professors made by students, and to what extent can these insights be used to predict/recommend grading patterns and course recommendations?"*

+## 💡 Personal Motivation & Inspiration

+### Why This Project Matters to Me

+As a student navigating the complex landscape of higher education, I've often found myself relying on peer reviews and professor ratings to make crucial academic decisions.
+The question of whether these subjective opinions could translate into objective predictions about academic outcomes has always fascinated me.
+This project represents my journey to bridge the gap between qualitative student feedback and quantitative academic performance.

+### The Problem I Wanted to Solve

+**The Challenge**: Every semester, students face the daunting task of choosing courses and professors with limited information.
+While platforms like RateMyProfessor provide valuable insights, they often present information in isolation - ratings, difficulty levels, and text reviews exist separately without clear connections to actual academic outcomes.

+**My Vision**: I wanted to create a system that could:
+- **Extract meaningful patterns** from the emotional content of student reviews
+- **Predict academic outcomes** based on sentiment analysis and other features
+- **Provide actionable insights** for both students and educational institutions
+- **Bridge the gap** between subjective feedback and objective performance metrics

+### What Drove My Research

+1. **Personal Experience**: Having made course decisions based on reviews that didn't always align with my actual experience, I wanted to understand if there were hidden patterns in the language students use.

+2. **Educational Technology Gap**: Despite the wealth of review data available, there was limited research combining sentiment analysis with grade prediction in educational contexts.

+3. **Practical Impact**: I wanted to create something that could genuinely help students make better-informed decisions about their academic journey.

+4. **Technical Curiosity**: The intersection of NLP, machine learning, and educational data mining presented an exciting technical challenge that combined multiple areas of interest.

+### The Journey and Learning Process

+This project evolved from a simple question: *"Can we predict how well a student will do in a course based on what other students say about the professor?"*

+**Initial Hypothesis**: I believed that sentiment analysis of reviews would be a strong predictor of grade outcomes, as positive sentiment might correlate with better learning experiences and higher grades.

+**What I Discovered**: The reality was more nuanced.
+While sentiment analysis achieved 80% accuracy in classifying review sentiment, the relationship between sentiment and grades was complex.
+The project revealed that:
+- Sentiment scores are indeed important predictors (26% feature importance)
+- But other factors like course rating and difficulty also play crucial roles
+- The challenge of predicting grades from review data alone is more complex than initially anticipated

+### Broader Implications

+This project has broader implications beyond just course selection:

+1. **Educational Data Mining**: Demonstrates how machine learning can extract insights from educational feedback
+2. **Student Success**: Provides tools for predicting and potentially improving student outcomes
+3. **Institutional Improvement**: Offers insights that could help institutions enhance teaching quality
+4. **Research Methodology**: Shows the value of combining qualitative and quantitative analysis in educational research

+### What I Learned About Myself

+Through this project, I discovered:
+- **Passion for Educational Technology**: The intersection of education and technology is where I want to focus my career
+- **Problem-Solving Skills**: How to break down complex problems into manageable components
+- **Technical Growth**: Significant improvement in machine learning, NLP, and data science skills
+- **Research Persistence**: The importance of iterating and refining approaches when initial hypotheses don't pan out as expected

+This project represents not just an academic exercise, but a personal mission to make education more transparent and data-driven.
+It's my contribution to the growing field of educational technology and my attempt to help future students make better-informed decisions about their academic journey.

 ## 🚀 Purpose & Motivation

 ### Why This Matters